Rethinking the status quo, growth despite adversity

 Ralph: Speed is a good one.
 I also thought of "rollercoaster" – it was thrilling and fun.

-It sounds like 2020 kept you on your toes, but they seem to have been a lot of positives too.
+It sounds like 2020 kept you on your toes, but there seem to have been a lot of positives too.
 What were your highlights of the year?

 Dave: I was thrilled to see all of the active exchange that took place during 2020.
 There were some great cross-company collaborations that we didn't even initiate.
 It was fantastic to see our work as enablers paying off!